-- Journeys School is a pre-k to 12th grade program that “consists of four critical pillars that act together to empower students to change the world”.
+- Journeys School is a pre-k to the 12th-grade program that “consists of four critical pillars that act together to empower students to change the world”.

 - Conservation Research Center “was formed in response to the growing need in Jackson Hole and the Greater Yellowstone Ecosystem for responsible conservation and land stewardship”.

-- Wildlife Expeditions ” has a well-earned reputation of locating all kinds of wildlife in the Greater Yellowstone Geo-ecosystem and providing fascinating educational experiences in a fun and relaxed environment”.
+- Wildlife Expeditions ” has a well-earned reputation for locating all kinds of wildlife in the Greater Yellowstone Geo-ecosystem and providing fascinating educational experiences in a fun and relaxed environment”.

 Yellowstone is one of the largest active volcanoes in the world.
 It has over ¾ of the world’s hydrothermal features.
 There are over 10k that lie within the boundaries of Yellowstone, the second largest number is in Iceland which only has about 900:

-Geysers – actively shoots up boiling hot water from underground.
+Geysers – actively shoot up boiling hot water from underground.

 Hot Springs – boiling water pooled on the surface.